 For identification, quantification and estimation of current and future risks which are not captured at all or not fully captured under the Standardised Approach of Pillar-I, the Bank has a Board approved Internal Capital Adequacy Assessment Process (ICAAP) policy.
 The policy covers the process for addressing such risks, measuring their impact on the financial position of the Bank and formulating appropriate strategies for their containment & mitigation, thereby maintaining an adequate level of capital.
 ICAAP exercise is conducted periodically to determine that the Bank has adequate capital to meet regulatory requirements in line with its business requirements.
 ICAAP policy of the bank also lays down the roadmap for comprehensive stress testing, covering regulatory stress conditions to give an insight into the impact of severe but plausible stress scenarios on the Bank's risk profile and capital position.
 The stress tests exercises are carried out quarterly incorporating RBI guidelines on Stress testing dated December 02, 2013.
-The impact of stress scenarios on the profitability and capital adequacy of the Bank are analyzed.
+The impact of stress scenarios on the profitability and capital adequacy of the Bank are analysed.
 Stress testing framework includes scenario analysis to understand the impact of further increase in Gross NPA, crystallization of NFB facilities of NPA and Technically Written Off accounts and illiquid securities on capital and profitability of the Bank.
 The mechanism of reverse stress testing is used to find the level of stress which may adversely hit the capital to take it to a pre-determined floor level.
 The result of the exercise is reported to the suitable board level committee(s).

-The Consolidated CRAR position, as on June 30, 2022 is as under:
+The Consolidated CRAR position, as on June 30, 2024 is as under:

-(rime: in Corore)

 Capital requirement

 Credit Risk Capital:

-Portfolios subject to standardised approach 14101.70
+Portfolios subject to standardised approach 16,321.25

 Securitisation 0.00

 Market Risk Capital:

-Standardised duration approach 774.43
+Standardised duration approach 697.02

-Interest Rate Risk 387.33
+Interest Rate Risk 296.46

-Foreign exchange Risk (including Gold) 27.00
+Foreign exchange Risk (including Gold) 39.60

-Equity Risk 359.96
+Equity Risk 360.96

-On derivatives (FX Options) 0.14
+On derivatives (FX Options) 0.00

 Operational Risk Capital:

-Basic indicator approach 1,806.95
+Basic indicator approach 2,241.78

-Total Minimum Capital required excluding CCB 13,940.16

-Common Equity Tier 1, Tier 1 and Total capital ratio
+Common Equity Tier 1, Tier 1 and Total capital ratio :

-CET 1 17.26%
+CET 1 20.43%

-Tier 1 17.26%
+Tier 1 20.43%

-Tier 2 2.43%
+Tier 2 2.15%

-Total(Tier 1 + Tier 2) 19.69%
+Total( Tier 1 + Tier 2) 22.57%

-DF-3a: Credit Risk: General Disclosures:
+DF-3a: Credit Risk - General Disclosures: